ansys/pyscadeone/doc/source/api/language/expressions/atom.rst

-Identifiers and Atoms
+Identifiers and atoms
 =====================

-This section details the atoms of expressions: identifiers, literals, ...
+This section details the atoms of expressions: identifiers, literals, etc.

 .. currentmodule:: ansys.scadeone.core.swan